how to join merchant navy

 What are the physical requirements for the Merchant Navy?

-To assess the candidates’ level of fitness and physical health, a comprehensive medical examination is necessary.
+A comprehensive medical examination is necessary to assess the candidates’ level of fitness and physical health.
 Those who weigh less than 42 kg and are shorter than 150 cm cannot be admitted.
-The chest must be sufficiently developed with a minimum of 5 cm of room for expansion.
-Female candidates may opt to lose 5 cm (2″) of height and gain 3 kg of weight.
+The chest must be sufficiently developed with at least 5 cm of room for expansion.
+Female candidates may lose 5 cm (2″) of height and gain 3 kg of weight.
 The weight needs to be in line with the age and height.

 How can I prepare for the Merchant Navy entrance exam?